-If the distance between hedgerows is gradually increased (Fig. 4.3), the various positive and negative effects on crop yield result in a rather complex overall response.
+If the distance between hedgerows is gradually increased (Fig. 4.5), the various positive and negative effects on crop yield result in a rather complex overall response.
 The cumulative pruned biomass clearly decreases with increased hedgerow spacing, but differs remarkably little between the two values of the prune limit: the higher frequency of pruning at a low prune limit compensates for the smaller biomass per pruning event.
+Crop biomass with the G tree tends to be decrease with increasing of the distance between hedgerows but still above the control value while with the P tree crop biomass slightly increase although below the control value.